kneave/climate-scheduler/README.md

 **Recommended Method (UI):**

-1. Install the [Climate Scheduler Card](https://github.com/kneave/climate-scheduler-card) from HACS (Frontend)
-2. Go to any dashboard
+1. Go to any dashboard
-3. Click "Edit Dashboard" (three dots → Edit Dashboard)
+2. Click "Edit Dashboard" (three dots → Edit Dashboard)
-4. Click "Add Card"
+3. Click "Add Card"
-5. Search for "Climate Scheduler" or use "Custom: Climate Scheduler Card"
+4. Search for "Climate Scheduler" or use "Custom: Climate Scheduler Card"
-6. Click to add it
+5. Click to add it
-7. Optionally set the view to "Panel" mode for a full-page experience
+6. Optionally set the view to "Panel" mode for a full-page experience

 **Quick Setup**: For a dedicated dashboard, create a new dashboard and add the Climate Scheduler card with panel mode enabled for the best experience.